Hydrangea Care: Essential Tips for Thriving Blooms

 Have you ever heard the saying location location location?
 Well, it certainly applies to planting hydrangeas because they have light and soil requirements that are necessary to get the best blooms.
 Here’s what you need to know.

-When planting hydrangeas, it’s best to do it in early spring or fall.
-Avoid planting in the hot summer months because they don’t acclimate as well and require a lot more care than you’ll want to do.
+It’s best to plant new hydrangeas or relocate established ones in early spring or fall.
+Avoid planting in the hot summer months, as they struggle to acclimate and require excessive care.

 Close up of limelight hydrangea flower as blooms fade -9 ways to start preparing the garden for winter limelight hydrangea